wvanderwey/ROP/About.md

 ##.
 B and T lymphocytes profiling

-Identify reads from recombinations of B and T cell receptors i.e. V(D)J recombinations ([IgBLAST](http://mirrors.vbi.vt.edu/mirrors/ftp.ncbi.nih.gov/blast/executables/igblast/release/1.4.0/))
+Reads entirely aligned to B cell receptors (BCR) and T cell receptors (TCR)  genes are extracted from the mapped reads (.bam).
+Reads with extensive somatic hyper mutations (SHM) and reads arising from V(D)J recombination are identified by  ([IgBLAST](http://mirrors.vbi.vt.edu/mirrors/ftp.ncbi.nih.gov/blast/executables/igblast/release/1.4.0/)) from the unmapped reads.